cis198-2016f/homework/hw01/README.md

 assignment is intended to be relatively straightforward, and will make sure you're set up properly in the Rust ecosystem.

+You may find it useful to reference first lecture slides and [Rust by Example](http://rustbyexample.com/)

 #### Classroom for GitHub

 We're using Classroom for GitHub, which manages private homework repositories